dyladan/dyladan.github.io/_posts/2023-05-03-histograms-vs-summaries.md

 One important property of histograms is that they are *aggregatable*, meaning that as long as the bucket boundaries line up, an arbitrary number of histograms can be combined into a single histogram with no loss of data or precision.
 This means that an arbitrary number of hosts can report histogram data structures to a server, which can aggregate and compute quantiles from all of them as if they were reported by a single host.
-By collecting histograms from 1 or many hosts over a long period of time, developers can gain a strong understanding of how their data is distributed and how that distribution changes over time.
+By collecting histograms from 1 or more hosts over a long period of time, developers can gain a strong understanding of how their data is distributed and how that distribution changes over time.

 # Summaries